-CIV 212 Environmental Planning 2 3 3 Prerequisites s: CIV 211
+CIV 212 Environmental Planning

+Prerequisites: CIV 211 Corequisites: None

 This course covers water and wastewater technology, erosion and sedimentation control, and other related topics.
 Topics include collection, treatment, and distribution of water and wastewater and erosion and sedimentation control law.
 Upon completion, students should be able to demonstrate knowledge of water and wastewater systems and prepare erosion and sedimentation control plans.